-Certificate o f the Chief Financial Officer
+Certificate of the Chief Financial Officer

 I certify that:

 (a)

-the Statement of Accounts for the year ended 31 March 2019 has been prepared in the form directed by the Code and under the accounting policies set out on pages 26 to 34.
+the Statement of Accounts for the year ended 31 March 2019 has been prepared in the form directed Code and under the accounting policies set out on pages 26 to 34. d by the

 (b)

-in my opinion the Statement of Accounts gives a true and fair view of the income and expenditure and cash flows for the financial year and the financial position as at the end of the financial year.
+in my opinion the Statement of Accounts gives a true and fair view of the income and expenditure a flows for the financial year and the financial position as at the end of the financial year. nd cash

-Chief Financial
+Chief Financial Officer

 Date

-Authority Appro oval of Statement of Accounts
+Authority Approval of Statement of Accounts

-These accounts s were approved by resolution of the Council on
+These accounts were approved by resolution of the Council on

 Chairman

 Date